Keyaku/raspicture/README.md

-# RasPicture - Remote streaming from your Pi
+# RasPicture - Remote streaming for your Pi

 ### Core idea:
 #### If it displays via HDMI/S-Video, it can be streamed with RasPicture.